Maniac Mansion (TV series): Home video

-The series has not been released on other formats such as DVD, Blu-ray, or streaming/digital purchase.
+The series has never been released on other formats such as DVD, Blu-ray, nor streaming/digital purchase.

 Critical reception

 Maniac Mansion received generally positive reviews from professional critics during its initial run.
 In a press release for the series, Time called it "the looniest, sweetest family comedy of the year", listing it as one of the best shows of 1990.
-Entertainment Weekly called it "100-proof hilarious", while in a 1990 article on the series, The Los Angeles Times described the show as "a stylized, sharp-edged comedy that's a bit like David Lynch on helium".
+Entertainment Weekly called it "100-proof hilarious".
+In a 1990 article on the series, The Los Angeles Times described the show as "a stylized, sharp-edged comedy that's a bit like David Lynch on helium".

 However, response from the gaming community, especially fans of the original Maniac Mansion and graphic adventure games in general, has been mixed.
-In a 2011 retrospective review, PC Gamer magazine offered a predominantly negative opinion, noting the series "has roughly as much to do with the original game as a chipmunk's arsehole resembles Sweden" and calling the two episodes they had seen "comedy vacuums" and "at best generic and at worst, awful", though they admitted that they couldn't conclusively judge the entire series on so few episodes.
-The International House of Mojo, a website devoted to LucasArts video games, also lamented its various dissimilarities to the game, but believed that the series "deserves the courtesy of a second look", calling it "surprisingly sweet-natured" and noting that the science fiction elements and "off-beat brand of humor" gave an otherwise typical sitcom a unique personality.
+In a 2011 retrospective review, PC Gamer offered a predominantly negative opinion, noting the series "has roughly as much to do with the original game as a chipmunk's arsehole resembles Sweden" and calling the two episodes they had seen "comedy vacuums" and "at best generic and at worst, awful"; however, they admitted that they could not conclusively judge the entire series on so few episodes.
+The International House of Mojo, a website devoted to LucasArts video games, also lamented its various dissimilarities to the game.
+However, they believed that the series "deserves the courtesy of a second look", calling it "surprisingly sweet-natured" and noting that the science fiction elements and "off-beat brand of humor" gave an otherwise typical sitcom a unique personality.